valitor/ios/README.md

 The CompanionSelectorViewController displays a table of all bluetooth paired POS devices.
 In the delegate method didSelectRowAtIndexPath you specify which POS device you actually want to communicate with.
 Selecting a specific POS device out of the paired devices list is not required, but is heavily recommended.
 If you don't specify a POS device to communicate with, the Ingenico library will choose a random POS device out of all paired devices to communicate with.

-The ActionMenu ViewController is meant as a simple example to start TCP communication with a POS device.
-The action that can be sent to the POS device are all the available methods in the Posi Tengdur application that is running on the POS device.
+The ActionMenu ViewController is meant as a simple example to start TCP communication with a POS device, along with barcode scanner start/stop functionality.
+The action that can be sent to the POS device are all the available methods in the Posi Tengdur application that is running on the POS device, along with starting/stopping the barcode scanner.

 The usual workflow used in the ActionMenu to send messages to the POS device is:

 1. Start TCP over bluetooth by pressing the 'Kveikja á TCP og BT' button, which executes the method startBTAndTCP.
 This will establish TCP bridge between the iOS and the POS device and able you to send NSString messages to the ValitorPosiTengdur application that is running on the POS device.
 2. Select an action from the dropdown list by pressing the 'Ýttu til að velja posa aðgerð' button.
 What you select in this list will determine what actions you send to the POS device.
 3. After 'Senda til Posa' button is pressed, the example application will try to send an NSString over TCP to the POS device.
 One thing to note here is that there is both a timeout on the iOS side and the POS side.
 This timeout is 180 seconds by default for all messages except the PING message, which has a 5 second timeout.
-This value can be overwritten on the iOS side (the PING timeout can not be overwritten) but is not recommended.
+This value can be overwritten on the iOS side but is not recommended.
 Simple example of the timeout:

 Timout (iOS side)